 Narration also serves as a low-pressure way to evaluate a child’s understanding of a subject.
 Therefore, it has become a hallmark of a Charlotte Mason home education.

 Dictation is another hallmark of a CM education.
 Dictation assists with handwriting, grammar, and spelling.
-There are certain books that made better dictation texts than others:
+Certain books made better dictation texts than others: